A formula to evaluate type A webs and link polynomials: Evaluation of link polynomials

 \section{Evaluation of link polynomials}

 In order to compute link polynomials using F-forms we first need to explain how to interpret crossings.
-To this end, note that, by construction of the category $\webq$, there are no sideways or downwards crossings in the sense that these are compositions of upwards-pointing crossings and the generators of $\webq$.
+To this end, note that the category $\webq$ has no generating sideways or downwards crossings as extra generators.
+However, these crossings can be obtained as compositions of upwards-pointing crossings and the generators of $\webq$.
 For example:

 We consider framed oriented colored links $L_{\vec{c}}$ in $\R^{3}$, whose components are colored by $\vec{c}\in\N^{r}$ where $r\in\N$ is the number of components.
 We associate F-forms to their diagrams $D_{\vec{c}}$: